Free bednets to fight malaria

 For some groups, supporting the abolition of user fees marks a shift from their traditional models.
 Population Services International (PSI), a leader in malaria prevention that provides malaria control support to national Ministries of Health in over thirty countries worldwide, has historically supported the practice of cost-sharing for ITNs.
 Today, PSI’s bednet delivery strategies include routine facility-based delivery, mass free distribution for rapid scale up, and continued engagement of the private sector in some locations.

-GiveWell cites J-PAL research in their endorsement of the Against Malaria Foundation (AMF)—an NGO that provides funding and supports free distribution of long-lasting insecticide-treated nets in developing countries—as one of its top charities.5 This has resulted in more than US$7 million in additional funding to AMF, enough to procure 1.6 million bednets (at a rate of US$4.29 per bednet).6
+GiveWell cites J-PAL research in their endorsement of the Against Malaria Foundation (AMF)—an NGO that provides funding and supports free distribution of long-lasting insecticide-treated nets in developing countries—as one of its top charities.5 In 2021 alone, GiveWell gave more than US$15 million in funding to AMF, enough to procure 3.1 million bednets (at an average cost of US$5.14 per bednet).6

 This shift in strategy has helped contribute to reductions in the global malaria burden.
 Malaria bednet ownership rates amongst at-risk households increased by 30 percentage points between 2010 and 2016.7 Health officials hope this increased ownership can contribute to achieving the WHO target of reducing malaria incidence by at least 40 percent by 2020 relative to 2015 levels.